 We know that there are various sizes of bathrooms to choose from.
 So, let’s break down the various types of bathrooms and discover which type is perfect for you.

+What is considered a full bath in real estate you ask?
 In order to be considered a “full bathroom”, it must contain a sink, shower, bathtub and toilet.
 Additionally, a full bathroom usually requires a minimum of 36 to 40 square feet.
 Without those components, you can’t officially call it a full bath.

 It’s called a full bath because each utility is counted as one-quarter – in other words, you add and deduct a quarter for each one, be it sink, shower, bathtub or toilet.
 Full baths are usually located near a master bedroom, and are a highly sought-after feature of any living space.